 Squash and Racketball

-There are plenty of enjoyable activities in the Squash and Racketball section for beginners, competitive and social players alike.
+Within the squash and racketball section players are able to enjoy a wide range of activities.
 We welcome new members and their guests.
-Play to learn, enjoy friendly games – for fun, or as part of your keep fit programme – or play more competitively in the monthly leagues & annual club tournaments (which take place in spring and summer).
+Book coaching sessions, enjoy friendly games – for fun, or as part of your fitness programme – or play more competitively in the monthly leagues & annual club tournaments.

 The annual squash and racketball tournaments take place during April and June respectively.
 They involve the following events: